The Hsu-nami: History

 The group was formed in 2005 from the remnants of the acoustic Duo "Genso Fantasia" and power metal outfit "Bleed the Stone".
 The members met in the musical circle of Ramapo College of New Jersey.
 The name Hsu-nami was derived from the nickname of frontman Jack Hsu.
 Their touring career started at the momentous last night of CBGB's, and has included opening for international acts such as ChthoniC, Yellowcard, Nightmare of You, The Parlor Mob, World Leader Pretend, and Jet Lag Gemini.
 Hsu-nami's original rhythm guitarist, Vinny Belcastro left the band to form pop rock band "Fifteen Fleeting" in the spring of 2008.
 Tony Aichele Hsu-nami's 2nd rhythm guitarist also left the band after 3 years for work related reasons in the summer of 2011.

 The band's first successful song was "Rising of the Sun."
 It was featured in the 2008 Summer Olympic in Beijing.
 It was used specifically as the entrance theme for the Chinese Basketball team.
 The song was also used during walk-ins, timeouts, and was incorporated with a martial arts routine during halftime.

 In November 2008, Hsu-nami was featured on the MTV IGGY show "Radar", a television show that features up and coming world music artists.
 It aired on MTV 2, MTV U, MTV Australia, MTV Hong Kong, and many others.

 The Hsu-nami performed internationally.
 Touring the whole country of Taiwan starting from the famous Spring Scream festival in Kenting to Kaoshung, Taichung & Taipei in April 2011.
 In October of the same year they toured Shanghai and Beijing, China to perform at the modern sky Strawberry Music festival.

 Other festivals they performed are Taiwan Fest held at the Toronto Harbor Front Centre, Vancouver's Plaza of Nations, Coalition of Asian Pacific Americans Festival (CAPA Fest), the Passport 2 Taiwan Festival at Union Square NYC, and the Asian Film Festival (ACV/AAIFF).
 The Hsu-nami has also played at many conventions including: Tekkoshocon (Pittsburgh, PA), Anime Punch Armageddicon (Columbus, Ohio), Another Anime Convention (Nashua, New Hampshire), Tandokucon, Zenkaikon (the Philadelphia area), PortConMaine (Portland, Maine) and Sakura-Con (Seattle, Washington).

 The group has headlined many clubs and venues such as the playing New York's Citi Field (cap.
 42, 000/est. 235 att), Times Square.
 Brooklyn Bowl (Brooklyn, NY), Highline Ballroom (Manhattan, NY), Harry Chapin Lakeside Theatre (East Meadow, NY), CBGB in (Manhattan, NY), Stone Pony (Asbury Park NJ), the Mexicali Blues Cafe (Teaneck, NJ), the Trocadero Theatre (Philadelphia, PA) and for Chinese label Modern Sky's "China Night" at NYC's CMJ festival 2010.

 The band also support a lot of charity performed for organizations such as Ronald McDonald House. and also organize their own charity concerts in 2009 they raise money for Typhoon Morakot victims and in 2011 they raised money for Japan earthquake and tsunami victims.

-Vinny Belcastro left the band after Brent was caught doing a wake n' shake in Chris Pepitone's basement during his NYE party.